 The seminar, supported by the Aegis Trust, was organised at the IRIBA Centre for Multimedia Heritage in Kigali.
 The Centre, headed by Assumpta Mugiraneza, gathers audio-visual archives about the history of Rwanda in order to make them accessible to every Rwandan and so that they can be used for educational purposes across the country.

 Benjamin said of the event, “It was an emotional seminar.
 Presenting work on rebel songs and ideology to the former rebels themselves is a risky exercise.
 Did we get the ideas right?
 Did we do justice to people’s hopes and aspirations back then, in the extraordinary period of the civil war?
 Was the translation of the songs correct?
 But the seminar went wonderfully well, with the public at times bursting into song echoing of what was being presented on the screen!
 The day was concluded by songs and dance performance, and nice Rwandan coffee, fruits, and beer!”

-The working paper based on this work is accessible here and will be published in the peer-reviewed journal African Affairs soon.
+The paper based on this work was published in the peer-reviewed journal African Affairs.